AninditaBasu/writing-technically/docs/guide-setting-up-a-sphinx-site.md

            ├── _static
            └── _templates
     ````
-4. Run the `sphinx-quickstart docs` command and, at the prompts, specify the following inputs:
+4. Run the `sphinx-quickstart docs` command and, at the prompts, specify the following inputs.
+Some files and folders are created.
     1. Separate source and build directories (y/n) [n]: Type `y` and press Enter.
     2. Project name: Type the name of your site and press Enter.
     3. Author name(s): Type your name and press Enter.
     4. Project release [ ]: Press Enter.
     5. Project language [en]: Press Enter.

-    Some files and folders are created.

 5. Run the following command: `sphinx-build -b html docs/source/ docs/build/html`.
    `HTML` content is generated from the `source/index.rst` file and other files, and placed in the `build` folder.
 6. In a browser, open the `build/index.html` file.
 This is the home page of your website.

 ## Deploy the site for public consumption